Nalipp/RESTful-node/README.md

 name="blog[title]"

-this places each form element inside of an object
+this places each form element inside of an object and allows us to access all of the values simultaneously

 instead of accesing the title : req.body.title we can access the blog object : req.body.blog.title